For a more up-to-date gift guide, please see Scuba Doctor Holiday Gift Guide 2021 for the latest Xmas Gift Guide.

 'Bifocal' or 'Gauge Reading' Lenses

-Snorkels are very much one size fits all, the only exception being younger teens and petite ladies who may prefer a smaller mouthpiece.
+Diving Snorkels are very much one size fits all, the only exception being younger teens and petite ladies who may prefer a smaller mouthpiece.
 Some divers prefer as simple a snorkel as possible.
-Others prefer one with devices to help stop water getting in, or to easily purge any water that does get in.
+Others prefer a snorkel with devices to help stop water getting in, or to easily purge any water that does get in.

-Our favourite snorkel this year is the high quality, low cost Sonar Trevally Silicone Snorkel.
+This is our favourite diving snorkel this year.
+It's high quality, and low cost.
 It has a splash guard that eliminates 90% of any water entering the snorkel while on the surface, plus a purge valve for easy water clearing once surfaced.
 You can pay a lot more money and still not get a snorkel this good.
+Plus it's available in a great range of colours.

 You will need to know the persons foot size to purchase dive fins.
 However the first choice is whether to go for full foot fins or adjustable heel fins.

-For warm water diving (i.e. where you get in the sea without screaming or taking a sharp intake of air), full foot fins are a good choice as they are light and can also be used for snorkeling.
+For warm water diving (i.e. where you get in the sea without screaming or taking a sharp intake of air), your diver will appreciate a pair of full foot fins.

 In cooler waters, or where the shore diving is rocky, they will probably need some neoprene dive boots and a set of adjustable open heel fins.
 There are a wide range of dive boots, from thin 'sock' like ones through to all terrain rock boots.
 The thickness of the dive boot used effects which open heel fin size is required.

-We prefer open heel dive fins with stainless steel spring straps.
-Our favourite fins are the Apollo Bio-Fin Pro Fins with Spring Straps - From $320.
+We prefer open heel dive fins with stainless steel spring straps and these our our favourite.
 They are rated the world's number one dive fins for very good reasons.
 And when Apollo provide a FREE mask and snorkel valued at $169 when you plunk down your money on a pair of the Apollo Bio-Fin Pro Fins with Spring Straps, you're getting a great deal.

 If you are buying for a relatively new diver then (rather worryingly) dive knives are very popular.
 Generally new divers will have the basics, but will be yet to accumulate the extras.
 Other good accessories include a dive bag, dive torch, or if you want to really impress, a dive package.